aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 _Executed only when using AWS Organizations baseline_

-This step starts the `PBMMAccel-InstallCfnRoleMaster_sm` state machine.
+This step starts the `ASEA-InstallCfnRoleMaster_sm` state machine.
 This state machine is responsible for creating the IAM role defined in `organization-admin-role` (default: `AWSCloudFormationStackSetAdministrationRole`) in the root account.
 You can read more about why this role is created [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html).

 ### 3.2.10.
 Create Organization Account

 _Executed only when using AWS Organizations baseline_

-This step starts the `PBMMAccel-OrgCreateAccount_sm` state machine.
+This step starts the `ASEA-OrgCreateAccount_sm` state machine.
 This state machine is responsible for creating an account using the AWS Organizations and waits for the account to be created and configured.
-The newly created account will be moved to the correct organizational unit and will have an the `PBMMAccel-Quarantine-New-Object` Service Control Policy (SCP) attached to it.
+The newly created account will be moved to the correct organizational unit and will have an the `ASEA-Quarantine-New-Object` Service Control Policy (SCP) attached to it.
 The SCP will only be removed after the Accelerator state machine has completed.

 Application of this SCP ensures that new AWS accounts cannot be used until they have been properly configured and had all Accelerator guardrails applied per the configuration file.
 It is important that guardrails be consistently in place from the time a user first accesses a new AWS account, until the account is decommissioned.
 Should the state machine fail, still be in-progress, or has not yet processed the account (for whatever reason), users who access it will be prevented from doing _anything_.

 ### 3.2.11.
 Load Organizational Units

 This step calls a Lambda function that loads all Organizational Units.
-The Organizational Units are stored in the DynamoDB table `PBMMAccel-Parameters` in the root account.
+The Organizational Units are stored in the DynamoDB table `ASEA-Parameters` in the root account.
 The Organizational Units will later be used to determine which configuration file options apply to an AWS account.

 ### 3.2.12.
 Load Accounts

 This step calls a Lambda function that loads all accounts.
-The accounts are stored in the DynamoDB table `PBMMAccel-Parameters` in the root account.
+The accounts are stored in the DynamoDB table `ASEA-Parameters` in the root account.
 The accounts will later be used to deploy stacks in the correct accounts.

 ### 3.2.13.
 Install Execution Roles

 This step calls a Lambda function that creates stack sets in all Accelerator accounts.
-This stack sets contains a single resource, i.e. an IAM role `PBMMAccel-PipelineRole` that can be assumed by the `PBMMAccel-L-SFN-MasterRole`.
+This stack sets contains a single resource, i.e. an IAM role `ASEA-PipelineRole` that can be assumed by the `ASEA-L-SFN-MasterRole`.
 This IAM role allows the root account to administer the Accelerator accounts.

 ### 3.2.14.
 Delete Default VPCs

-This step starts the `PBMMAccel-DeleteDefaultVpcs_sfn` state machine.
+This step starts the `ASEA-DeleteDefaultVpcs_sfn` state machine.
 This state machine is responsible for deleting default subnets, internet gateways and VPCs for all regions and accounts in the Accelerator configuration.

 This step fails when one or more default VPCs cannot be deleted.
 This step does not fail on the first error, it executes on all accounts/regions and then fails with a complete list of errors.